Hopf monoids of set families: Chain forests: symmetric functions and characters

-A \defterm{chain gang} is a poset $P$ that is the disjoint union of chains.
-Every chain gang can be specified up to isomorphism by a (possibly empty) integer partition $\lambda$ whose parts are the sizes of its maximal chains.
-The lattices of order ideals of chain gangs (with possible phantoms) generate a subspecies $\CG\subset\LOI$:
+A \defterm{chain forest} is a poset $P$ that is the disjoint union of chains.
+Every chain forest can be specified up to isomorphism by a (possibly empty) integer partition $\lambda$ whose parts are the sizes of its maximal chains.
+The lattices of order ideals of chain forests (with possible phantoms) generate a subspecies $\CF\subset\LOI$:

-In fact $\CG$ is a Hopf submonoid of $\LOI$, since chain gangs with phantoms are closed under disjoint unions and induced subposets.
-A chain gang with all chains of size~1 is just an antichain, so $\CG$ contains the Hopf monoid $\BOOL$ generated by Boolean lattices with possible phantoms.
+In fact $\CF$ is a Hopf submonoid of $\LOI$, since chain forests with phantoms are closed under disjoint unions and induced subposets.
+A chain forest with all chains of size~1 is just an antichain, so $\CF$ contains the Hopf monoid $\BOOL$ generated by Boolean lattices with possible phantoms.

-Let $\cg{\lambda}{p}$ denote the equivalence class of lattices of order ideals of chain gangs with chain sizes $\lambda$ and $p$ phantoms.
-Thus $\pha$ is the trivial set family with one phantom, and $\chain{n}$ is a complete flag on an $n$-element set, with no phantoms; in particular, $\chain{0}$ is the multiplicative unit.
-These equivalence classes span the Hopf algebra $\CGA$ obtained from $\CG$ by applying the Fock functor $\fock$; specifically, the $k$th graded piece of $\CGA$ has basis $\{\cg{\lambda}{p}\colon |\lambda|+p=k\}$.
+Let $\pha$ be the trivial set family with one phantom, and let $\chain{n}$ be a complete flag on an $n$-element set, with no phantoms; in particular, $\chain{0}$ is the multiplicative unit.
+Let $\cg{\lambda}{p}$ denote the equivalence class of lattices of order ideals of chain forests with chain sizes $\lambda$ and $p$ phantoms.
+These equivalence classes span the Hopf algebra $\CFA$ obtained from $\CF$ by applying the Fock functor $\fock$; specifically, the $k$th graded piece of $\CFA$ has basis $\{\cg{\lambda}{p}\colon |\lambda|+p=k\}$.
 (For details on $\fock$, see \cite[\S1.1.10]{AA} and \cite{AguiarMahajan}; for Hopf algebras in a combinatorial context, see, e.g., \cite{BenSag} or \cite{ABS}.)
-The Hopf algebra $\CGA$ will be the focus of this section.
+The Hopf algebra $\CFA$ will be the focus of this section.